huangskyxiangyu/huangskyxiangyu/README.md

-- 👋 Hi, I’m @huangskyxiangyu
+- 👋 Hi, I’m @huangskyxiangyu Xiangyu(Sky) Huang
 - 👀 I’m interested in data science, stocks and basketball
 - 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on data related project
+- 💞️ I’m looking to collaborate on any data related project
-- 📫
+- 📫 xiangyu.huang.2021@marshall.usc.edy

 <!---
 huangskyxiangyu/huangskyxiangyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.